oroinc/documentation/commerce/cloud/monitoring.rst

 Recovery Flow for Critical Alerts
 '''''''''''''''''''''''''''''''''

-Each critical alert triggers the execution of the Incident Response Plan which is targeting to solve critical issues as soon as possible.
+Each critical alert triggers the execution of the Incident Response Plan which aims to solve critical issues as soon as possible.

 .. more info will follow